 (to traverse a table in numeric order,

-use a numerical for or the function foreachi
+use a numerical for or the function foreachi).

-is undefined if you change
+The behavior of next is undefined if you change

 the table during the traversal.